kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-For each surface, we mark the start of a new surface, read out the x and y coordinates of the first vertex, and set this as the starting point.
+For each polygon, we mark the start, get the x and y coordinates of the first vertex, and set it as starting point.
 The commands `beginPath()` and `moveTo(...)` do that.
-Then we access the next 3 vertices that define the surface in the `for` loop, and specify a path to each of them using `lineTo()`.
-When we close the path with `closePath()`, the last vertex will be connected to first vertex and we have defined a polygon outline.
-We then specify the color, and tell the Canvas API to fill using `fill()`.
+Then, we use the `for` loop to read out the next 3 vertices and use `lineTo()` to specify a path to each of them.
+We close the path with `closePath()`, and then the last vertex will be connected to first.
+We have now defined the polygon outline.
+We specify the color, and tell the Canvas API to fill using `fill()`.

-There is a small problem here: We need to consider that not all of the surfaces in the cube will be visible at once.
-We would like to just draw the surfaces facing us - ie the ones we can see given the rotation at any given time.
+There is a small problem here: We have not considered that we will not see all the surfaces of the cube at the same time.
+We aim for a more realistic rendering than that - meaning we should just draw the surfaces that are facing us at any given time.
 But how?
-One way to do it, that works well in this particular case, is to use the average z coordinates of the surface vertices.
-If this value is greater than 0, then the surface is facing towards us, and should be drawn.
-This works in principle, but due to the perspective effect we are using we have to set the threshold a bit higher than 0.
-The value used in the code, 0.15, was chosen after a bit of trial and error.
+One way to do it, and that works well in this particular case, is to check the average z value of the vertices in each surface.
+If the average z is greater than 0, then the surface is facing towards us, and should be drawn.
+This works in principle, but as the perspective effect modifies the geometry a bit we need to set the threshold a bit higher.
+The final value, 0.15, was chosen after a bit of trial and error.

 <p align="center">
 <img src="images/top_view.png" width="90%">
 </p>

-If we imagine that we are looking from above, the blue dot in the diagram shows the average z coordinates of one surface.
-Due to the way that the perspective effect changes the shape of the cube, the surface will only become visible for the viewer when the average z is slightly larger than 0.
-We make sure we call `fill()` only when that is the case.
+The blue dot in this top-view diagram shows the average z coordinate of a surface.
+The surface will only become visible from the viewer when the average z is slightly larger than 0.
+We call `fill()` only in that case.

-The only thing left now is the animation loop:
+The animation loop is all that is left:

 ```
 function animate() {